CarineRey/caars/INSTALL-HPC.md

 We will use [PSMN](http://www.ens-lyon.fr/PSMN/)'s case study as an example.
 PSMN use ```/applis/PSMN/``` as root filetree for all non-standard installations, on a NFS share on cluster's nodes.

-(TODO: user used in this document has read-write-execute rights on /applis/PSMN, explain differences between debian7/ & generic/)
+(TODO #DOC: user used in this document has read-write-execute rights on /applis/PSMN, explain differences between debian7/ & generic/)

 ### Python 2.7